-Mr. EDWARD ONG (Creative Director Young and Rubicam Advertising Agency): One of the problems we were facing is that many people prefer to use the online dictionary.
+EDWARD ONG: One of the problems we were facing is that many people prefer to use the online dictionary.
 So we thought: Why not get them to cultivate a love for words and then push them back to the physical dictionary that they were using?

 SIEGEL: Yes, he's in it for the money.
 He's a philargyrist.
 And it turned out that the very success of the website was absolutely pudifying.